utrad-ical/circus-docs/docs/cs/execution.md

 ### RAW volume data (`${volId}.raw`) and MHD file (`${volId}.mhd`)

-The RAW data of the volume extracted by the DICOM series, and the corresponding MHD file containing basic geometry information.
+The `*.raw` files contain the RAW data of the volume extracted by the DICOM series (i.e., only pixel values, no headers or metadata).
+The corresponding MHD file contains basic geometry information.
 You can preview the images using third-party MHD viewers.

 :::note
 Currently, only grayscale images are supported.